 9. Mini Monster Trucks – When buying travel toys for boys, make sure they are not the pull back type of cars that would zoom out when the kids let go of it or you’ll find yourself crawling to find them.
 I like this mini monster trucks as they have a textured wheel making it not as slippery when the toddlers play with them on the airplane tray.
 They are also inexpensive for a pack of 6.
 I would suggest just bringing 1-2 to the add to the other toys you’re packing for the trip.

-10. Dinosaur Figures – Most toddler boys I know really love dinosaurs so I would suggest getting this 13 pc. dinosaur set with its own backpack that your toddler can easily carry to the plane.
+10. Dinosaur Figures – Most toddler boys I know really love dinosaurs so I would suggest getting this 12 pc. dinosaur set that’s small enough to carry on your toddler’s carry-on backpack.

-12. Hairdorables Surprise Toy – Hairdorables just recently came out and it is a lot of fun.
-It’s perfect for toddlers who love opening surprise toys (thanks to Youtube and Kinder eggs).
+11. Hairdorables Surprise Toy – Hairdorables is the perfect toy for toddlers who love opening surprise toys (thanks to Youtube and Kinder eggs).
 There are 36 dolls and when you buy one you don’t know which one you’ll end up with until you open it.
 It also comes with 11 surprise accessories and stickers.
 It would surely keep your toddler entertained on the plane.

-15. Ryan’s Toy Review Toy Surprise Set – Ryan!
+14. Ryan’s Toy Review Micro Mystery Chest – Ryan!
 Ryan!
 Ryan!
 If your toddler watches Youtube, you already know Ryan’s Toy Review.
-He has a toy line now so if you want your toddler to get all excited on the plane, surprise him/her with a Ryan’s Surprise toy.
+He has a toy line now so if you want your toddler to get all excited on the plane, surprise him/her with a Ryan’s Surprise toy or Mystery Chest.

-16. Stuffed Toy Backpack – If you are looking for a backpack for your kid to take to the plane, this backpack can serve as both a backpack and a stuffed animal.
-There are 13 designs to choose from – shark, unicorn, butterfly, dinosaur, etc.
+15. Stuffed Toy Backpack – If you are looking for a backpack for your kid to take to the plane, this backpack can serve as both a backpack and a a plush to hug maybe even serve as a pillow during the plane ride.
+There are 6 designs to choose from – unicorn, cat, fox, etc.

-19. Disney Mini Doll Playset – One of our kids’ favorite travel toy to this day are these mini doll playset from Disney.
-We have 2 sets right now and though it’s on the pricier side, your toddler will really love this even after the flight.
+18. Disney Mini Doll Playset – One of our kids’ favorite travel toy to this day are these mini doll playset from Disney.
+We have 2 sets right now and though it’s on the pricier side and the price keep going up, maybe coz’ it’s part of a collection, your toddler will really love this even after the flight.
 You can keep the Disney Princess and its accessories in the mini case it came with.